oznogon/EmptyEpsilon-build-scripts/README.md

-Deprecated; the EmptyEpsilon uses ninja now, making these unnecessary and outdated.
+Deprecated; the EmptyEpsilon repo uses ninja now, making these unnecessary and outdated.

 ---